 A.2 CEMS Not Required by Federal Program and Installed Prior to 6/1/91:

-If the CEMS system is not subject to federal regulation and is installed, replaced, relocated or substantially refurbished after 6/1/91, then the CEMS is not applicable to the requirements of this section and must comply with section A.1 of this appendix.
+If the CEMS system is not subject to federal regulation and is installed, replaced, relocated or substantially refurbished after 6/1/91, then the CEMS is not subject to the requirements of this section and must comply with section A.1 of this appendix.

 As an alternative to complying with conditions 3 through 11 of this section, the owner/operator may choose to comply with the requirements of section A.1 of this appendix.